2021–22 Egypt Cup

-The 2021–22 Egypt Cup is the 90th edition of the oldest recognised football tournament in Africa.
-It started with the First Preliminary Round on 9 November 2021, and will conclude with the final.
+The 2021–22 Egypt Cup was the 90th edition of the oldest recognised football tournament in Africa.
+It started with the First Preliminary Round on 9 November 2021, and concluded with the final on 10 April 2023.

 Egyptian Premier League side Zamalek are the defending champions, having defeated Al Ahly in the final.

 Teams

 Round of 32

 All matches were played between 10 and 28 March 2022, except matches involving teams participating in African competitions (Al Ahly, Al Masry and Zamalek) were postponed and played on 12 June and 13 June 2022.

 All times are CAT (UTC+2).

 Round of 16

 All times are CAT (UTC+2).

 Quarter-finals

 All times are CAT (UTC+2).

 Semi-finals

 All times are CAT (UTC+2).